collamaf/SimOlmio/README.md

 ### Source Choice:
+- Source:
 1 - Activate spheres/cylinders
 2 - Activate phantom
-This is achieved by means of the "GPS/confine" function
+This is achieved by means of the "GPS/confine" function.
+- Isotope:
+1- Ho
+2- Tc
+3- I131
+4- 64Cu
+5- 80keV gamma from Ho

 ### Geometry Choice is performed by means of -Sphere argument:
 - -1/6 NEMA-like phantom with increasing diameter sphere in the center